There’s a lot that I’ve changed my mind on recently.

 Granted, I am often more productive at home, and save a lot of time not having to commute.
 But, I also crave being around people, and value the benefits of face to face interactions.
 I learn a lot whenever I’m in the office mostly, from osmosis and serendipitous encounters.

 For me, it’s more important to have the flexibility and freedom to get work done on my own schedule as opposed to fitting into random office hours and doing so in the location that makes the most sense.
 It’s also about creating an office environment where people want to work and having great colleagues that you want to see.

 Being angry or complaining is bad

 I generally try to be optimistic and I am a fan of positive psychology.
 I grew up in a fairly angry and aggressive environment and could be pretty volatile as a kid.
-(Incidentally, it turns out – according to 23andMe that I carry a gene that many violent criminals have.
+(Incidentally, it turns out – according to 23andMe, I carry a gene that many violent criminals have.
 Which makes sense considering certain people in my family.
-Although, I assume that gene is turned off or badly expressed in me.
-Or, maybe it’s a ticking time bomb and I’m a psychopath waiting to crack – who knows…)
+I assume that gene is currently turned off or badly expressed in me.
+Or, maybe it’s a ticking time bomb, and I’m a psychopath waiting to crack – who knows…)

 I don’t think I calmed down until I escaped, and gained a degree of control over my life.
 Meeting Andrew, one of the most peaceful men I’ve ever met, also helped.

 After that, I didn’t get people who were angry and walked around making other people miserable – who did these people with emotional issues think they were?
 I also have a few friends who consider anger and sadness to be really bad emotions, to the extent that I would feel ashamed if I ever felt them.